elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 Set the following variables

-- `user` - elasticsearch user with permissions to manage snapshots, usually `snapshotter`
+- `user` - Eelasticsearch user with permissions to manage snapshots, usually `snapshotter`
 - `password` - password for the above user
-- `es_url` - url to elasticsearch
+- `es_url` - url to Elasticsearch

 List snapshot repositories